ShailySarker/Interactive-Data-Explorer-Website/README.md

 https://interactive-data-explorer-website.vercel.app/

 # Overview:
-​The Interactive Data Explorer is a responsive React application that enables users to browse, search, and filter the first 150 Pokémon using data from the PokéAPI.
-Built with ReactJS, Axios, and styled using Tailwind CSS, it features real-time search by name, type-based filtering, and displays each Pokémon's name, image, types, and ID in a card layout.
-The application includes proper loading and error handling states, ensuring a smooth user experience across both desktop and mobile devices.
+​The Advanced Interactive Data Explorer is a dynamic, single-page web application that enables users to browse, search, and delve into detailed information about various Pokémon species.
+Building upon foundational features, this enhanced version incorporates advanced functionalities such as pagination, sorting, filtering, favorites management, and a comparison tool, all designed to provide an enriched user experience.

 # Technologies & Technical Stack: